ordina-jworks/ordina-jworks.github.io/_posts/2018-06-01-Automated-Canary-Analysis-using-Spinnaker.md

 The following commit shows moving from the green version to the blue version: [24cc45cf](https://github.com/andreasevers/spinnaker-demo/commit/24cc45cf4d8ddfe2843e4ea105b5e43bb28c4d41)

 First of all the background image changes, which gives a clear visual indication of which version is currently deployed.
 Since using Meeseeks could get out of hand quickly, keeping track of how many times the Meeseeks HTTP endpoint has been hit makes a lot of sense.
 Hence, the blue version prints for every request to the endpoint, an extra `Meeseeks` in the logs.

 Using this setup, we should be able to consider logs as a source of information for judging the canary healthiness.

+Note that the Github repository can constantly switch between Pickle Rick and Meeseeks.
+Before starting a build and making deployments, make sure your fork is aligned with the green version.
+If this isn't the case, switching to green is demonstrated in the following commit: [784e616a](https://github.com/andreasevers/spinnaker-demo/commit/784e616ae6de881cecf6601831383e2097149c83)

 ### Setup Continuous Integration